tagnja/blog/source/draft/mysql-explain.md

 **Rewriting Non-SELECT Queries**

 MySQL explain only SELECT queries, not stored routine calls or INSERT, UPDATE, DELETE, or any other statements.
 However, you can rewrite some non-SELECT queries to be EXPLAIN-able.
 To do this, you just need to convert the statement into an equivalent SELECT that accesses all the same columns.
 Any columns mentioned must be in a SELECT list, a join clause, or a WHERE clause.
+Note that since MySQL 5.6, it can explain INSERT, UPDATE, and DELETE statements.

 For example: